DiasDevils/PythonVproject/README.md

 ## Future features
 I had in mind something more simple to be honest but it became more complex as it went along.
 I feel this system needs more development.
-The expirty date calculation should be properly thought out and a more complex logic developped.
+The expiry date calculation should be properly thought out and a more complex logic developed.
 I feel the system could really improve as it does not feel smooth.
-It feels a annoying once I use it again and again, therfore more refinement is merited.
+It feels a annoying once I use it again and again, therefore more refinement is merited.
-A future feature could be developped that if a delivery has been fulfilled and all stock is used then not let the user try to add more usage.
+A future feature could be developed that if a delivery has been fulfilled and all stock is used then not let the user try to add more usage.
 Another feature could be not to allow same batch number for more deliveries for that batch number.

 ## Technologies used
 * Draw.io for making charts
-* HTML5 for added structure provided by code insititute template
+* HTML5 for added structure provided by code institute template
-* CSS for added styling provided by code insititute template
+* CSS for added styling provided by code institute template
 * Python to provide the functionality to the system
 * Google sheets to store data
 * Google API services for connectivity and functionality
-* Gitpod used to create the code and conetent and respository
+* Gitpod used to create the code and content and repository
 * Github to store the repository

 ## Python packages used